 A Family Vacation in Yosemite

 My son is seven but often seems more like a teenager these days.
-Just a few days after returning from our Spring Break trip to Yosemite, something trigged a long complaint about our plans being all about me.
+Just a few days after returning from our Spring Break trip to Yosemite, something triggered a long complaint about too much travel.
 “Remember, Mommy, how we had to go to San Francisco?
-And why?!
-All because of you.”
+And why?!”
 Which is odd because he loves San Francisco, but clearly by complaining about our travels that I always plan, he was trying to make the point that he should be in charge of family decisions.
 Then he added Yosemite, and, in disbelief, I said, “Really?”
 And he actually backtracked…”No, Mommy, no, no…Yosemite was pretty awesome.”

 Yeah, it was.